-These tropical plants add a touch of the exotic to our gardens, providing a taste of warmer climates for the duration of summer.
-But they don't come cheap and to grow a really impressive tropical specimen can often take years of proper care.
-Treating tropicals as annual plants seems a waste of not just the resources put into buying and caring for the plants, but also the plants themselves.
-It is possible to keep your tropical treasures for more than a summer.
-However, if you want to enjoy your tropical plants for years to come, you will need to find somewhere safe to store them for the winter.
+Tropical plants are a great way to add a touch of the exotic, providing a taste of warmer climates for the duration of summer.
+However, they don't come cheap, and growing a really impressive tropical specimen can often take years of proper care.
+Treating tropicals as annual plants can seem like a waste of not only the resources put into buying and caring for the plants but also the plants themselves.
+The good news: It is possible to keep your tropical treasures for more than just a summer, as long as you find somewhere safe to store them for the winter.

-That safe place can vary from plant to plant.
-Some plants will happily go dormant in a sheltered spot, grateful to have the winter off and a little downtime to regain their stamina.
-Others make excellent indoor plants if you have a spot with enough sun and you can control the heat and humidity.
+The proper spot for winter keeping can vary from plant to plant—some will happily go dormant in a sheltered spot, grateful to have the winter off and a little downtime to regain their stamina.
+Others make excellent indoor plants if you have a room with enough sun and can control the heat and humidity levels.

 Storing Tropical Bulbs and Tubers

-To get a head start on the next growing season, you can pot up the bulbs indoors a month or two before your last frost.
-Or, you can plant them outdoors as soon as the ground warms and no frost threatens.
+To get a head start on the next growing season, pot the bulbs indoors a month or two before your last frost (you can also plant them outdoors as soon as the ground warms and no frost threatens).
 This method takes up minimal space and most bulbs and tubers make it through the winter just fine.
-Beause the bulbs will produce more offset bulbs, saving them year after year will also mean more bulbs each year to plant or give away.
+Because the bulbs will produce more offset bulbs, saving them year after year will also mean more bulbs each year to plant or give away.

 Bringing Tropical Plants Indoors

-Not all tropical plants make good houseplants, but there are plenty that do.
-Some, such as canna, seem to attract and carry every aphid indoors with them.
-And very often you just don't have the growing conditions a tropical plant needs to continue growing and looking attractive indoors.
-If you want to give it a try, start caring for them before you bring them inside.
-Carefully inspect the plants for any sign of pests or disease and treat accordingly.
-You might want to cut it back by one-third to one-half, to make it a more manageable size.
+Not all tropical plants make good houseplants (very often you just don't have the growing conditions tropicals need to continue thriving), but there are plenty that do.
+If you want to give your tropicals a try indoors, start prepping them before you bring them inside.
+Carefully inspect each for any sign of pests or diseases and treat accordingly.
+You might also want to cut back larger plants by one-third to one-half to make them a more manageable size.

-Then find the brightest window you have and make a space for your plants to settle in.
-Make sure they are away from drafts and from excessive heat sources.
+Once indoors, find the brightest window you have and make space for your plants to settle in, ensuring they're away from cold drafts or excessive heat sources (like a radiator).
 Bringing your plants indoors while the windows are still open at night will give them the best chance of acclimating slowly and therefore successfully.
 If your home doesn't have a sunny window, use artificial plant lights to mimic those necessary rays.
 Keep a spray bottle handy and mist your plants daily to help with humidity needs.

-Some great candidates for growing indoors in winter include angel's trumpet, banana, begonia, fuchsia, and mandevilla.
-Your plants probably won't thrive and they may not bloom, but they should survive with minimal stress.
+Some great tropical candidates for growing indoors in winter include angel's trumpet, banana tree, begonia, and mandevilla.
+Your plants probably won't bloom, but they should survive with minimal stress.

 Letting Tropical Plants Go Dormant in Containers

-This method of overwintering tropicals is a little more hit-and-miss than simply storing them as bulbs, but it's worth a try.
-It helps if the plants are already in containers, but you can always lift them and pot them up at the end of summer.
+The final method of overwintering tropicals is a little more hit-and-miss than simply storing them as bulbs, but it's worth a try.
+It helps if your plants are already in containers, but you can always lift them out of the soil and pot them at the end of summer.

 To allow your plants to go dormant for the season, wait to process them until after the first light frost.
 Cut the tops of the plants back to six to eight inches and only water when the soil looks bone dry.
 The plants should be moving into dormancy and won't need water for a while.

-Move the containers to a cool, dark spot that will remain above freezing, but below about 50 degrees Fahrenheit.
-Check moisture periodically, but water sparingly if dry.
+Move the containers to a cool, dark spot that will remain above freezing, but below 50 degrees Fahrenheit.
+Check the plant's moisture periodically, but water only sparingly if dry.
 You can resume regular watering about the same time you begin to start seeds indoors.
-At that point, you should see new growth starting and you should move the containers back into the light.
-(Don't move them directly into bright light immediately or you could burn the tender, new leaves).
-When you see several inches of new growth, apply a light does of fertilizer.
-Begin to harden off the plants, after the danger of frost has passed.
+At that point, you'll see new growth starting and should move the containers back into the light (just don't move them directly into bright light immediately or you could burn the tender, new leaves).
+When you see several more inches of new growth appear, apply a light dose of fertilizer.
+Begin to harden off the plants after the danger of frost has passed.